dobble-org/dobblebot/README.md

 # Dobblebot
 A telegram bot to help you detect Dobble icons on cards.

-# How to start the bot
+# How to start the bot on ubuntu
 1. Clone the repository
    ```bash
    git clone https://github.com/dobble-org/dobblebot.git